tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 Congratulations!
 More and more people have told me they actually use these blogs as legitimate primers to catch up on the latest year of Dota esports, so I actually tried to give more real information this time rather than vomiting 70000 characters of unfiltered memes and inside jokes.

-As always, my sincerest thanks to the many volunteers who [keep Liquipedia up to date.](https://liquipedia.net/dota2/Dota_Pro_Circuit/2021-22) You may be an unofficial source in Valve's eyes, but this wiki has vandalized my heart.
+As always, my sincerest thanks to the many volunteers who [keep Liquipedia up to date.](https://liquipedia.net/dota2/Dota_Pro_Circuit/2021-22) You may be an unofficial source in Valve's eyes, but this is one wiki that's vandalized my heart.

 If you enjoyed this article and want to keep up with me, I'm around on [Twitter](https://twitter.com/tsunami643), [Twitch](https://twitch.tv/tsunami643), or [Instagram](https://instagram.com/tsunami643).

-Also, feel free to [buy my TI11 voiceline](https://www.youtube.com/watch?v=Bu792uUcGLU&t=22s) or hit up the [howdoiplay merch store](https://shop.howdoiplay.com/) to support me!
+Also, feel free to pay money and [buy my TI11 voiceline](https://www.youtube.com/watch?v=Bu792uUcGLU&t=22s) or hit up the [howdoiplay merch store.](https://shop.howdoiplay.com/)

 <p style="font-size: 1.5em;"><a href="https://www.youtube.com/watch?v=Bu792uUcGLU&t=22s"><b>Discussion for this article on /r/dota2.</b></a></p>